jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### Search Forward

-__ex__ mode also contains the ability to search for occurrences of text patterns within a text file while using __vi__.
-By typing the combo ```ESC /``` you see a slash line at the bottom of __vi__ this allows you to search for a pattern going down from your current cursor position.
-You can type ```ESC ?``` to search the same pattern going up.
+__EX__ mode also contains the ability to search for occurrences of text patterns within a text file while using __vi__.
+By typing the combo ```ESC then /``` you see a slash at the bottom of line of the__vi__ editor.
+This allows you to search for a pattern from your current cursor position.
+You can type ```ESC then ?``` to search the same pattern going up.
 Hitting the letter *n* will move you to the next result which could be multiple lines away in a large document.
 You can also use shell-metacharacters to search.
-The next examples can call be recreated using the log file located in the Chapter-07 directory of the included code under the files directory.
-This example uses the file named u\_ex150911\_.log which is an IIS webserver log for a Wordpress Installation.
+The next examples can call be recreated using the log file located in the Chapter-07 directory of the included code under the *files* directory.
+This example uses the file named ```u\_ex150911\_.log``` which is an IIS webserver log for a Wordpress Installation.
+Each of these commands needs to be prefaced by and ESC push to change modes.

 ![*vi search*](images/Chapter-07/editors/vi/vi-search.png "vi search")